the-best-developer/node-db3-challenge/queries.md

 # Database Queries

 ### Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.
+select p.ProductID, p.ProductName, c.CategoryName
+from Products as p
+join Categories as c
+on p.CategoryID = c.CategoryID
+order by p.ProductID

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.